nicker-man/Chess.com-Hack/README.md

 # Chess.com-Hack
-Go to chrome://extensions/ then click Developer Mode and click Load Unpacked and select Chessassist-v28.3
+First unpack Chessassist-v28.3 then go to chrome://extensions/ then click Developer Mode and click Load Unpacked and select Chessassist-v28.3